Case study No. 02 · V&A Museum

 Context

-The Victoria and Albert Museum holds a collection of over 1.2 million objects, however, only ~10% are on public display.
+The Victoria and Albert Museum holds a collection of over 1.2 million objects, yet only around 10% are on public display.

 Previously, object appointments were restricted to just two locations, the National Art Library and the Prints and Drawings Study Room, and were primarily used by specialists and researchers.